- Test your sweat's pH levels and determine if you're in the "good" zone.

 - Try to sweat more to activate sleeping sweat glands

-- Enjoy bath tube, instead of shower
+- Try using the bath tub, instead of shower

 Sweating is a good thing.
 It allows your body to cool down and adjust its temperature as needed.
 Because of the excessive use of air conditioners and lack of exercise, modern people tend to sweat less than their counterparts of ancient times.
 This makes your sweat glands too lazy to produce good sweat.